William Brocius: Assassination of Morgan Earp

 Following the Gunfight at the O.K.
 Corral on October 26, 1881, Brocius robbed the Tombstone–Bisbee stagecoach on January 6, 1882, and the Tombstone-Benson stage the next day.
 Deputy U.S. Marshal Wyatt Earp gathered a posse and rode after the men, but was unable to find them in the Chiricahua Mountains.
 Brocius returned to Tombstone on March 17.
 He was named by Pete Spence's wife Marietta Duarte as a participant in the assassination of Morgan Earp.
 Justice of the Peace Wells Spicer disallowed her testimony because it was hearsay and because she could not testify against her husband.
 Lacking evidence, the prosecution dropped all charges against the Cowboys.
-Deputy U.S. Marshal Wyatt Earp killed outlaw Cowboy Frank Stilwell in Tucson on March 20, 1882, while guarding his brother Virgil en route to California.
+Wyatt Earp killed outlaw Cowboy Frank Stilwell in Tucson on March 20, 1882, while guarding his brother Virgil en route to California.

 Death at Iron Springs

 On March 24, 1882, the Earp party was expecting to meet Charlie Smith at Iron Springs (later Mescal Springs), in the Whetstone Mountains.
 Smith was bringing cash from Tombstone about 20 mi to the east to help pay posse expenses.
 As they surmounted the edge of a wash near the springs, they stumbled upon Brocius, Pony Diehl, Johnny Barnes, Frank Patterson, Milt Hicks, Bill Hicks, Bill Johnson, Ed Lyle, and Johnny Lyle, cooking a meal alongside the spring.